 Option 4.
 No Duals: One BIG Tire Rolls Over the Competition

-If you haven’t had time to read our article on low sidewall (LSW) tires, here’s a summary: We think LSWs are often a better option than dual setups on combines.
+If you haven’t had time to read our article on low sidewall (LSW) tires, here’s a summary: We think LSWs can be a better option than dual setups on combines.
 These massive tires (1100, 1250, or even 1400 width), when mounted in place of a dual setup, offer:

 • Excellent traction